avonarnim/DjoudjNatPark_Analysis/README.md

 ## Log

+Tuesday, May 2

+- We wrote up most of our results and got rid of some bugs especially in the disease model.
+- We also merged the fish-tourist population factors to create a combined model.

 Monday, May 1

 - We added a parameter to the disease model so that we can watch the population before and after the outbreak begins.